jmrfox/syzm/README.md

 # syzm

-genuinely i have no idea what this is supposed to be if anything, an exercise in programming as art
+an exercise in programming as art